Legal Responsibility In Large Truck Crashes

 In many states, the negligence per se doctrine only applies to penal statutes, like DUI.
 But in New York, the rule also applies to common traffic violations, such as failure to signal a lane change, or municipal ordinances, such as parking in a “no parking” zone.

 Because of the catastrophic nature of the injuries in these cases, the tortfeasor often does not have enough insurance coverage to fully compensate the victim.
-Fortunately, the respondeat superior (“let the master answer”) rule usually applies in truck crash cases.
+Fortunately, the respondeat superior rule (translated to english as “let the master answer”) usually applies in truck crash cases.
 The employer is liable for damages if the tortfeasor was an employee who, at the time of the crash, was acting within the scope of employment.
 Furthermore, the accident must have been foreseeable to the employer.

 All three prongs of this rule are defined very broadly.
 An “employee” could be a W-2 wage earner, an independent contractor, an owner-operator, or even an unpaid volunteer.
 “Scope of employment” includes any activity that benefits the employer, which could even mean driving an empty truck back to a warehouse.
 Finally, it is perfectly foreseeable that any truck driver could cause a car crash.